 Prior to December 31, 2022, the Company had participating shares as RSUs granted until the end of 2019 had the right to participate in dividends.
-The last of these RSUs vested during 2022.
-For the year-ended December 31, 2020, the Company utilized the more punitive of the treasury stock method or twoclass method to determine dilutive earnings per share.
-For the years-ended December 31, 2022, and 2021, the Company utilized only the treasury stock method.
-For the December 31, 2022, computation, there were no participating securities outstanding.
-For the December 31, 2021, computation, participating securities do not participate in losses and thus the two-class method was not applicable.
+The last of these RSUs vested during the year ended December 31, 2022.
+For the years-ended December 31, 2023, and 2022, the Company utilized only the treasury stock method as there were no participating securities outstanding.
+For the year-ended December 31, 2021, computation, participating securities do not participate in losses and thus the two-class method was not applicable.